Shankeerthan101297/The-Tyrants---ds1075/README.md

 # The-Tyrants-ds1075
 Each folder contains the best working notebook out of the 3 daily submissions of ours.
-The last folder contains handpicked submissions
+The last folder contains handpicked submissions.